 The Sensory Detective Curriculum Discovering Sensory Processing and How It Supports Attention, Focus, and Regulation Skills

-Understanding our sensory processing ability helps us to understand our likes, dislikes, and the strategies we use to help keep ourselves in a calm, alert state.
-The calm, alert state is the state necessary for learning!
+Understanding our sensory processing ability helps us to understand our likes, dislikes, and the strategies we use to help keep ourselves in the calm, alert state necessary for learning!
 Knowing how to stay regulated is a life skill.

-- how sensory processing supports the nervous system to pay attention and focus,
+- how sensory processing supports the nervous system;

 - how emotion is connected to sensory processing and regulation.